Satelliting/Sats-Splinterlands-Bot/README.md

 - [Premium Accounts](#premium-accounts)
 - [Discord](https://discord.gg/9SYtVSzu9z)

+## UPDATE

+Now, if you wish to not go through all the funky install below, simply go to [Releases](https://github.com/Satelliting/Sats-Splinterlands-Bot/releases) and download the version corresponding to your OS.
+As of now, only Windows and Linux Ubuntu OS are fully supported for .ZIP installation.
+You will still need to edit the `.env` file.

 ## How To Install

 When downloading Python, ensure you enable Python to be added to PATH and you install for all users.